markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Spaces are allowed between the characters:
+Spaces and tabs are allowed between the characters:

 ```````````````````````````````` example
  - - -